 A few companies, such as Agile, do a good job of making budget guitars that are obviously inspired by this Gibson classic.
-Then there are the legendary companies who made them in the past, such as Edwards, Tokai and Greco.
+Then there are the legendary companies that made them in the past, such as Edwards, Tokai, and Greco.
 You can still find their instruments floating around in good condition, and some of them are highly.

 There are also small-scale luthiers who make amazing clones, and some of these are copies in a truer sense.
 However, the good ones can cost as much or more than a Gibson.

 These days, the only company authorized to make a real Les Paul copy is Epiphone.
 Epiphone is owned by Gibson, and they make many budget versions of Gibson gear based on Gibson's specs.